The Introvert’s Guide to Networking as a Freelancer

-But there is some good news: It’s possible to network without anxiety.
+But there is some good news: It’s possible for introverts to network without anxiety.
 Networking is useful because it connects you with clients and potential colleagues.
 And you can do it without going five drinks deep at a karaoke bar.

 Use Twitter wisely

 Social media has a bad reputation for good reasons, but it can be a medium to form valuable connections when used properly.
 Alan Henry, service editor at WIRED and author of the upcoming book Seen, Heard, and Paid: The New Work Rules for the Marginalized, said social networks can help you find clients — and friends.

 “Find a social media platform you like that fits into your workflow and get into it,” Henry said.
 “Be your authentic self, too.
 Twitter is super popular with journalists and authors, and following someone you respect is always an ego boost for them.
 Facebook has tons of groups, and I’ve even seen writers groups on Instagram and TikTok.”